fazo96/ipfs-boards/CONTRIBUTING.md

 - `gulp serve` to start a webserver that will serve you the app and rebuild it if you change some files

 Have fun!

+### Contributing a pull request

+Make sure your code compiles fine :)